ClearBlade/snmp-adapter/readme.md

 ```

 #### SNMP Response
-The response of a SNMP operation will contain the original request as well as the data returned by the agent for each OID requested.
-The value and ASN.1 data types of each OID will be returned in an object indexed by the OID.
+The response of a SNMP operation will contain the original request as well as an array of JSON PDUs representing the data returned by the agent for each OID requested.

 ```
 {
   "request": {